Recap: Doctor Who S31 E5 "Flesh and Stone"

 - Right Behind Me: River, on the Doctor: "If he's dead back there, I'll never forgive myself.
 And if he's alive, I'll never forgive him...
 And Doctor, you're standing right behind me, aren't you?"

-- Ripple-Effect-Proof Memory: Apparently this is a side effect of being a time traveller.
+- Ripple-Effect-Proof Memory: Remembering things that have been retgonned is a side effect of being a time traveller.

 - Save the Villain: The Angels ask the Doctor to do this for them.
 He doesn't.

 - Talking Your Way Out:The Doctor: And I tell you something else — (starts running) Never let me talk!